Val-Tétreau District

-The Val-Tétreau District (District 4) was a municipal district in the city of Gatineau, Quebec.
+Val-Tétreau District (District 4) was a municipal electoral division in the city of Gatineau, Quebec.

 The district was located in the Hull sector of the city.
 The district included the neighbourhoods of Val-Tétreau, Jardins-Alexandre-Taché, Manoir des Trembles, Jardins Mackenzie-King and Plateau.

 The district was abolished in 2009, dividing up into Deschênes District, Plateau–Manoir-des-Trembles District and Hull–Val-Tétreau District.